Research and Study

 Current research projects include biomass gasification; turbulent flames; combustion of biomass; alternative and renewable fuels; combustion instability; spray atomization and combustion; transport modeling of fuel cells; transport phenomena in materials processing, melting, and solidification; and optical-based diagnostics of complex thermal processes.

-To earn the M.S., a student must maintain a g.p.a. of at least 3.00 on graduate work used to satisfy the degree requirements and must be successful in the final examination.
-This examination is administered by a student's committee, which consists of at least three faculty members, including at least one with primary appointment in the Department of Mechanical and Industrial Engineering.
+Students must be successful in their final examination.
+The examination is administered by a student's committee, which consists of at least three faculty members, including at least one with a primary appointment in the Department of Mechanical Engineering.

 The requirements for the M.S. may be completed within one calendar year.
 However, students with assistantship duties or other constraints may take up to two calendar years to complete the degree.